rawhasan/wordpress-lemp-server/wordpress-back-up-restore/RESTORE-WP-BACKUP.md

 # ♻️ WordPress Restore Script

 This script restores a WordPress site from a timestamped backup archive — either pulled from a remote server or already present on the local server.
+It ensures a clean restore by dropping existing database tables and deleting the current `wp-content` folder before applying the backup.

 ---